jselfridge/Libraries/MatLib/README.md

       MatComplex  - Similar to MatManip, but for complex matrices MatVec      - Operations appplied to vectors
-      MatArith    - Arithmetic and matrix math functions
+      MatArith    - Arithmetic and matrix math functions MatRoot     - Method to find complex roots of a polynomial

 The primary intention is to keep this as a static library which can be referenced throughout multiple projects.
 The command: